Farhan899/To-do-app-Phase-2/backend/RAILWAY_DEPLOYMENT.md

 ### 5. Deploy

-1. Commit and push your changes to GitHub (including Procfile and entrypoint.sh)
+1. Commit and push your changes to GitHub (including Procfile, entrypoint.sh, and runtime.txt)
 2. Railway will automatically deploy when you push to your main branch
 3. Or manually trigger a deployment from the Railway dashboard